 "Your big-girl closet!
-It's open!"
-He exclaimed, getting back to his feet and approached the tallest of the three closets which was hanging open slightly.
-He pulled it open all the way, then leaned in to verify that it was empty.

-"So what was in it all those years?"
-He asked.
+It's open!" he exclaimed, getting back to his feet and approaching the tallest of the three closets, which was hanging open slightly.
+He pulled it open all the way, then leaned in, finding it empty.
+"So what was in it all those years?" he asked.

-"Not sure."
-Charlie shrugged.
+"Not sure," Charlie said with a shrug.
 "I sort of remember Aunt Jen bringing me back at some point, but I could be wrong.
-I think it might have been full of clothes that I was finally big enough to wear.
-Aunt Jen was always thrifty, why spend money on new clothes if you don't have to, right?"
+Maybe it was full of clothes that I was finally big enough to wear.
+Aunt Jen was always thrifty-why spend money on new clothes if you don't have to, right?"
 She smiled.

-John glanced briefly at the smaller closets, but left them alone.
+John glanced briefly at the smaller closets, but he left them alone.

-"I'm going to see if I can find any photo albums, or paperwork," Charlie said, and she nodded absently as Stanley rattled back to his starting point.
-As she left the room she heard him starting up again, making another round on the track.
+"I'm going to see if I can find any photo albums or paperwork," Charlie said, and she nodded absently as Stanley rattled back to his starting point.
+As she left the room, she heard him starting up again, making another round on the track.

 The room that had been her father's was next to Charlie's.
-It was at the back of the house, and had too many windows: in the summer it was too hot, and in the winter the cold dribbled in like a persistent leak, but Charlie had known without being told why he used it.
-From here you could see the garage, and his workshop.
-It had always made sense to Charlie: that was his place, like a part of himself always lived \\\\\ebook converter DEMO Watermarks\\\\\\ there, and he did not like to be too far away from his touchstone.
-A wave from her dream came to her for a moment, not even an image, just a strange, evocative gesture of memory, and she frowned, looking out the window at the closed, silent garage door.
+It was at the back of the house, and it had too many windows.
+In the summer it was too hot, and in the winter the cold dribbled in like a persistent leak, but Charlie had known without being told why he used it.
+From here you could see the garage and his workshop.
+It had always made sense to Charlie; that was his place, like a part of him always lived there, and he did not like to be too far away from his touchstone.
+A wave from her dream came to her for a moment, not even an image, just a strange, evocative gesture of memory.
+She frowned, looking out the window at the closed, silent garage door.

 Or maybe he just wanted to be sure nothing got out, she thought.
-She broke away from the window, shrugging her shoulders up and down and shaking her hands, sloughing off the feeling.
+She broke away from the window, shrugging her shoulders and shaking her hands, sloughing off the feeling.
 She looked around the room.
-Like her own, it was all but untouched; she did not open the drawers to his dresser, but for all she knew it might still have been filled with shirts and socks, clean and folded and ready to wear.
-His bed was made crisply, covered in the plaid blanket he used as a bedspread after Charlie's mother left, and there was no one to insist on white linin.
-There was a large bookcase against one wall, and it was still stuffed with books: Charlie went over and began scanning the shelves.
-Many were textbooks, engineering tomes whose titles meant nothing to Charlie, and the rest were nonfiction, a collection that would have seemed eclectic to anyone who did not know the man.
+Like her own, it was all but untouched.
+She did not open the drawers to his dresser, but for all she knew, it might still have been filled with shirts and socks, clean, folded, and ready to wear.
+His bed was made crisply, covered in the plaid blanket he used as a bedspread after Charlie's mother left, when there was no one to insist on white linen.
+There was a large bookcase against one wall, and it was still stuffed with books.
+Charlie went over and began scanning the shelves.
+Many were textbooks, engineering tomes whose titles meant nothing to her, and the rest were nonfiction, a collection that would have seemed eclectic to anyone who did not know the man.